bongiozzo/musica_mustdie/output/band_suidakra.md

 # Suidakra

-Дискография
-"Lupine Essence" 1997, Melodic Death Metal
-"Auld Lang Syne" 1998, Melodic Death Metal
-"Lays from afar" 1999, Melodic Death Metal
-"The Arcanum" 2000, Melodic Death Metal
-"Emprise To Avalon" 2002, Melodic Death Metal
-"Signs for the Fallen" 2003, Melodic Death Metal "Command To Charge" 2005, Melodic Death Metal "Caledonia" 2006, Melodic Death Metal
-"13 Years Of Celtic Wartunes (DVD+ Best Of CD)" 2008, Melodic Death Metal "Crogacht " 2009, Melodic Death Metal
-"Book Of Dowth" 2011, Melodic Death Metal
-"The Eternal Chronicles (EP)" 2013, Folk
-"Eternal Defiance" 2013, Folk
-"The Hunter's Horde (single)" 2016, Melodic Death Metal "Realms of Odoric" 2016, Melodic Death Metal
+death-power metal

+## Дискография

+### "Lupine Essence" 1997, Melodic Death Metal

+01. Banshee
+02. Dragon Tribe
+03. Heresy
+04. Sheltering Dreams
+05. Havoc
+06. Warpipes call me
+07. ...and a minstrel left the mourning valley
+08. Internal Epidemic - (taken from the dawn demo'95)

+### "Auld Lang Syne" 1998, Melodic Death Metal

+01. Auld Lang Syne
+02. Hall Of Tales
+03. A Menhirs Clay
+04. And Another Cist Looms
+05. An D&#1098;dlachd
+06. Tuatha de Danaan
+07. Jeremiad
+08. The Fall of Tarra
+09. Enticing Slumber - (rearranged special track)
+10. Calm...

+### "Lays from afar" 1999, Melodic Death Metal

+01. A Darksome Path
+02. Chants Of Lethe
+03. The Well Of Might
+04. The Hidden Quest
+05. Morrigan
+06. Peregrin
+07. Wasted Lands
+08. Strayed in nowhere
+09. Airne
+10. Lays from afar
+11. Foggy dew - (traditional)

+### "The Arcanum" 2000, Melodic Death Metal

+01. Wartunes
+02. Last Fortress
+03. Dragonbreed
+04. Rise Of Taliesin
+05. Rest in Silence
+06. Gates Of Nevermore
+07. Serenade To A Dream
+08. The Arcane Spell
+09. The One Piece Puzzle - (skyclad coverversion)

+### "Emprise To Avalon" 2002, Melodic Death Metal

+01. Darkane Times
+02. Dinas Emrys
+03. Pendragons Fall
+04. The Highking
+05. The Spoils Of Annwn
+06. The Quest
+07. And The Giants Dance ...
+08. Song Of The Graves
+09. Still The Pipes Are Calling

+Arkadius - Lead,- rhythm,- melodic,- accoustic guitars, Bass, Keyboards & Main Vocals Marcel - Melodic,- acoustic guitars, Tin-Whistle & Clean Vocals Lars - Drums & Percussion

+### "Signs for the Fallen" 2003, Melodic Death Metal

+1. Revenant (5:05)
+2. Crown The Lost (4:36)
+3. Threnody (1:42)
+4. Trials Of Gore (4.35)
+5. The Ember Deid (0:21)
+6. When Eternity Echoes (2:02)
+7. Signs For The Fallen (5:37)
+8. Dimorphic (4:20)
+9. Bound In Changes (8:50)
+10. A Vision's Demise (5:09)

+### "Command To Charge" 2005, Melodic Death Metal

+1 Decibel Dance 4:15
+2 C14_Measured By Infinity 5:17
+3 Haughs Of Cromdale 0:29
+4 The Alliance 4:15
+5 A Runic Rhyme 1:49
+6 Second Skin 4:50
+7 Reap The Storm 4:26
+8 Gathered In Fear 4:34
+9 A Strange Perfection 5:26
+10 Dead Man's Reel (instrumental) 4:17
+11 The End Beyond Me 3:42

+Live video:
+1 Reap The Storm
+2 Morrigan

+### "Caledonia" 2006, Melodic Death Metal

+1. Highland Hills 08:01
+2. A Blackened Shield 05:15
+3. The Ember Deid (Part II) 03:15
+4. Evoke the Demon 05:27
+5. Forth-Clyde 05:31
+6. Ramble 02:57
+7. Dawning Tempest 05:13
+8. The Distant Call 03:34
+9. On Torrid Sand 03:52
+10. The IXth Legion 05:44
+11. Farewell 01:14

+### "13 Years Of Celtic Wartunes (DVD+ Best Of CD)" 2008, Melodic Death Metal

+### "Crogacht " 2009, Melodic Death Metal

+1. Slбn 01:48
+2. Conlaoch 05:18
+3. Isle of Skye 06:01
+4. Scбthach 05:09
+5. Feats of War 02:47
+6. Shattering Swords 04:16
+7. Бr Nasc Fola 03:01
+8. Gilded Oars 05:36
+9. Baile's Strand 07:20

+Line-up:
+Arkadius Antonik - Vocals, Guitar, Keyboards
+Marcus Riewaldt - Bass
+Lars Wehner - Drums, Backing Vocals

+### "Book Of Dowth" 2011, Melodic Death Metal

+1. Over Nine Waves 01:57
+2. Dowth 2059 04:38
+3. Battle-Cairns 03:36
+4. Birуg's Oath 04:18
+5. Mag Mell 03:19
+6. The Dark Mound 05:14
+7. Balor 04:41
+8. Stone Of The Seven Suns 05:01
+9. Fury Fomoraigh 05:42
+10. Otherworlds Collide 01:42

+line up:
+Arkadius "Akki" Antonik - Vocals, Guitar, Keyboards Marcus Riewaldt - Bass
+Lars Wehner - Drums, Backing Vocals

+Digipak bonus tracks:

+11. Rise Of Taliesin (classically re-arranged version)
+12. When Eternity Echoes (classically re-arranged version)
+13. Dowth 2059 (video)

+### "The Eternal Chronicles (EP)" 2013, Folk

+1. Beneath The Red Eagle
+2. Inner Sanctum
+3. Balor
+4. Stone Of The Seven Suns
+5. Let Me Put My Love Into You (AC/DC cover)
+6. Pendragon's Fall (Live)
+7. Ramble (Demo Version)

+Tracks 1 and 2 are from the "Eternal Defiance" album.
+Tracks 3 and 4 are from the "Book Of Dowth" album.
+Track 5 is a bonus song from the re-released version of "The Arcanum" album.
+Track 6 is previously unreleased.
+Track 7 is a previously unreleased demo version from the "Caledonia" album.

+### "Eternal Defiance" 2013, Folk

+1. Storming the Walls
+2. Inner Sanctum
+3. Beneath the Red Eagle
+4. March of Conquest
+5. Pair Dadeni
+6. The Mindsong
+7. Rage for Revenge
+8. Dragon’s Head
+9. Defiant Dreams
+10. Damnatio Memoriae
+11. Mrs McGrath (Bonus Track)

+### "The Hunter's Horde (single)" 2016, Melodic Death Metal

+1. The Hunter's Horde  04:27

+### "Realms of Odoric" 2016, Melodic Death Metal

+1. Into the Realm  01:15
+2. The Serpent Within  04:09
+3. The Hunter's Horde  04:27
+4. Creeping Blood  02:03
+5. Undaunted  04:00
+6. Lion of Darcania  05:12
+7. Pictish Pride  04:01
+8. On Roads to Ruin  03:43
+9. Dark Revelations  04:10
+10. Braving the End  03:38
+11. One Against the Tide  03:54
+12. Cimbric Requiem  04:09
+13. Remembrance (bonus track) 02:38

 ## Отношения с другими группами